Large Action Models (LAM)

 LAMs rely on a planner-grounder architecture.
 A planner agent interprets the user’s intent, creates a structured plan, and delegates execution to a grounder agent.
 The grounder then carries out actions step by step, reporting progress and handling exceptions

-LAMs like Uniphore’s ActIO use visual grounding (UGround), enabling them to interpret graphical user interfaces (GUIs) like a human.
+LAMs like Orby’s ActIO use visual grounding (UGround), enabling them to interpret graphical user interfaces (GUIs) like a human.
 Rather than relying on brittle backend code, they identify and interact with on-screen buttons, dropdowns, and fields.
 This makes them resilient to layout changes

 A key innovation is Self-Adaptive Interface Learning (SAIL), which allows LAMs to adapt to entirely new applications without manual coding.
 They can learn from user demonstrations or natural language instructions, accelerating automation from idea to execution